SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

-Systems are not inherently inscrutable~\cite{kroll2018fallacy}, but those outside of the system's operation to whom harm is caused cannot necessarily detect or show that the system is at fault, despite being those that have a greater incentive to do so.
-Access control mechanisms developed to regulate rights over a system tend to favour system operators, who are those who design or commission these access control mechanisms, rather than those subject to the system, who therefore have little to no ability to access useful information via the system itself.
+Systems are not inherently inscrutable~\cite{kroll2018fallacy}, but those to whom harm is caused cannot necessarily detect or show that the system is at fault, despite being those that have a greater incentive to do so.
+Access control mechanisms that regulate rights over a system tend to favour those who design or commission these access control mechanisms i.e., system operators, rather than those subject to the system who have no ability to access useful information via the system itself.

 Privilege over information about the system, such as known error logs, means that system operators can manipulate disclosure procedures to their advantage~\cite{marshall2020recommendations}.

-This includes many kinds of systems, such as accounting systems like Horizon (linked to one of the biggest miscarriage of justice in the UK~\cite{payout}), breathalysers (See Bellovin et al.~\cite{bellovin2021seeking}), and newer, more complex, data processing systems that have been shown to result in unfair harmful outcomes~\cite{angwin2016machine,barocas2016big}.
+This includes many types of systems, such as accounting systems(e.g., Horizon, linked to one of the biggest miscarriage of justice in the UK~\cite{payout}), breathalysers (See Bellovin et al.~\cite{bellovin2021seeking}), and newer data processing systems that result in unfair and harmful outcomes~\cite{angwin2016machine,barocas2016big}.

-Regulations have also touched on transparency for computational systems that process people's data, although they do not prescribe any kind of technical transparency mechanism.
-Article 5(1) of the European General Data Protection Regulation (GDPR)~\cite{recital} specifies that personal data should be ``processed [...] in a transparent manner in relation to individuals '', while recital 39 sets outs that ``it should be transparent to natural persons that personal data concerning them are collected, used, consulted or otherwise processed and to what extent the personal data are or will be processed'' and ``the principle of transparency requires that any information and communication relating to the processing of those personal data be easily accessible and easy to understand, and that clear and plain language be used'' as general principles of data processing.

-Transparency enhancing technologies offer a way to not only provide trustworthy transparency through the use of security mechanisms, but also to scale transparency.
-For example, the IPCO, which audits law enforcement requests for telecommunications data in the UK, perform local inspections of a limited amount of offices to produce their audit~\cite{ipco2020} even though requests for data are made online through the use of software.
-Adopting transparency enhancing technologies in such cases would allow for larger audits that would require less effort to access the required information, thereby scaling existing auditing procedures.
+Transparency enhancing technologies offer a way to not only provide trustworthy transparency through the use of security mechanisms but also to scale transparency.
+For example, the IPCO, which audits law enforcement requests for telecommunications data in the UK, perform local inspections of a limited amount of offices to produce their audit~\cite{ipco2020}.
+Transparency enhancing technologies could allow for larger and more efficient audits of many practices.